 Remove in a bowl and leave to cool.

-Once cooled,add both the flours,cardamom powder and fennel seeds.knead well to form semi hard dough.apply little oil cover and keep aside for 15 to 20 mins.
+Once cooled,add both the flours and nutmeg powder.knead well to form semi hard dough.apply little oil cover and keep aside for 15 to 20 mins.

 Make small golf-ball sized balls of this mixture.
 Apply little oil on a plastic sheet.Pat each ball and roll out to form a puri.